- Entertainment and Media»

 The Smurfs First Holiday Celebration

-The children of Junctionville are having their letters to Santa Claus returned and nobody knows why.
+The children of Junctionville are having their letters to Santa Claus returned without being opened, which means Santa didn't read their letters.
+Nobody knows why they didn't get delivered.
 Alas, a very bitter soul has angered Saint Nick by claiming Christmas is "a fraudulent myth!"
+Kids will not know a 'fraudulent myth" is, so parents will need to define such big words before the kids get confused.

 The disbelieving rodent named Albert Mouse must be humored and turned around to believe in Santa.
-The journey of Albert being persuaded to change his belief in Santa makes for a jolly return to Junctionville for Santa.
-The ending is very charming -- inspired by Clement Moore's poem.
+Following the story of Albert being persuaded to change his belief in Santa and does change his belief in Santa makes the story fun for the kids because Santa returns to Junctionville.
+The ending is very charming -- inspired by Clement Moore's poem - 'Twas the Night Before Christmas.
 Joel Grey, George Gobel, Tammy Grimes and John McGiver are featured voices.
 The animated story was introduced in 1974.

 Prologue -- 'Twas the Night Before Christmas